ohdy518/CursedDateSystem/README.md

+# Cursed Date System
-# CursedDateSystem
+# Introduction
-A new type of date system.
-Code by ChatGPT
+This Cursed Data System(CDS) provides a new type to calculate dates.

+Instead of writing dates like `October 3rd, 2023`, you can use `3 days after Int'l Day of Older Persons`

+Code created by ChatGPT, idea & modification by ohdy518